• Skip to primary navigation

 Have you ever had a “flourless” muffin before?

 Depending on who you ask, the definition of “flourless” is different.
 For some, flourless means NO flour of ANY kind.
-Several others term “flourless” as food made without traditional flour, and instead using something like almond flour, oat flour, etc.
+Several others term “flourless” as food made without traditional all purpose flour, and instead using something like almond flour, oat flour, etc.

 I err on the side of recipes with “oat flour” being considered “flourless” because oat flour is made out of oats.
 Oats themselves are not a flour.